KernelCI Architecture

 Learn the inner details behind the KernelCI systems

-The first thing worth noting here is that there are two main parts of the overall KernelCI architecture:
+The first thing worth noting here is that there are a number of main parts of the overall KernelCI architecture:

 Maestro